FrancoisVongue/fp-way/README.md

 1. defaultObject
 2. object

-It returns a deep copy of the result of merging these two objects into one.
+It returns a deep copy of the result of merging these two objects into one, with the
+<br>**properties of the second having higher precedence**.
 > **Note** If both objects have a nested object under the same key, the objects merge as well

 ```ts